 All women are Brazilians and consider themselves Others, Brazilian, person of color and/or Latina.

 She was born in São Paulo, Brazil, and grew up in Boston and New York.
 She has been part of the Brazilian Women’s Group for ten years and joined the Board in 2010.
 Adriana graduated from Harvard Law School and clerked on the Supreme Judicial Court and the United States District Court for the District of Massachusetts.
 She is presently an Equal Justice Works fellow at the American Civil Liberties Union of Massachusetts, where she focuses on immigrants’ rights.
-Adriana lives in Somerville, is Married and has an eight year old daughter, 31 and middle class.
+Adriana lives in Somerville, is Married and has an eight year old daughter.

 She has lived in the U.S. for 12 years.
 In 2000 she came to University of

 Maryland with a Ph.D. scholarship.
 During that time she visited Framingham, a large Brazilian community, and was invited to teach middle school Brazilian students in the bilingual program.
 She then returned to Brazil, finished her Ph.D., and started teaching History at the Universidade Federal do Rio de Janeiro.
 In 2004 she came back to the U.S. to teach in Fall River public schools.
 She is currently a History teacher at Somerville Public Schools.
 She has three children and two grandchildren.
 Ana joined the BWG Board of Directors in December of 2012.